 The Howard’s Farm sits along a peaceful country road.
 The occasional passerby will see the two side-by-side historic farmhouses and some of the barns, but the majestic beauty of the farm is hidden from view.
 Behind the houses, the rolling landscape is dotted with massive rock outcroppings.
-The fields stretch a thousand feet in all directions until they meet the ring of grand old maple trees, seemingly standing watch over the farm below.
+The fields stretch a thousand feet in all directions until they meet the ring of grand old maple trees, seemingly standing watch over the farm and the maple sugarhouse below.